SaltfishAmi/gu-schedule-autocheck/README.md

 ## motivation

-It's registration season, but the Fall 2023 schedules of the Computer Science department sadly does not seem to be complete.
+It's registration season, but the Fall 2023 graduate schedules of the Computer Science department sadly does not seem to be complete.

 I'm so tempted to check it every ten minutes to see if there is any amazing new class for me.